leepokai/proxia/README.md

 - Use `go run .` (not `go run main.go`) to compile all files in the module.
 - If you see provider errors, verify `.env` contains valid `API_KEY` and `PROVIDER_URL`.
 - Increase log detail with `LOG_LEVEL=debug`.
+- Upstream provider errors will be surfaced with the provider's HTTP status (e.g. 400/401/429) and a concise message in `{ "error": { "code": ..., "message": "..." } }`.

 ### License
 MIT — see `LICENSE`.